calixteman/rust-cpp-parser/README.md

 There are several goals here:
  - be able to identify unused macros
  - remove useless includes
+ - help with the analysis of code change

 It's a spare time project so I'm not super active (it mainly depends on what I've to do during the week-end).